mb-wali/centos7-vms/ansible/playbooks/README.md

   tasks:
   - name: copy default html template
     copy:
-      src: ./path/file # path to your file in ansible controller
+      src: filename.extention # name of file and the file should b in a directory `files`
       dest: /var/www/html/file # path to your server
       owner: root
       group: root